This article was originally posted to the pre-magazine Freelance Traveller website in 2006, and reprinted in the April 2014 issue.

-The GM should keep the pace of the adventure brisk, if not frantic.
+The referee should keep the pace of the adventure brisk, if not frantic.
 The players should be moving constantly and have little opportunity to consult with each other or plan.
 Travelling each of the city blocks towards the port should take 30 - 45 seconds.
 Events that occur in each block will add to that time as will assisting injured players and other characters.
 The players should encouraged not to dawdle or look for shelter.
-Keep a mob and the danger is presents on their heels, perhaps within a block's distance.
+Keep a mob and its danger on their heels, perhaps within a block’s distance.

 Marking time by tapping a hand on the table or using an egg timer are two of many ways to keep the pressure on your players.

-The Starport Authority are old hands when it comes to dealing with rioting within the community outside the extrality line.
+The Starport Authority are old hands when it comes to dealing with startown rioting outside the extrality line.
 All entrance points have been closed and the boundary fencing is being patrolled by contragravity.
 The extrality crossing the players are running towards is set back 30 meters from the actual extrality line and the boundary fencing forms a funnel angled towards the entrance building.

 A few individuals have not complied.
 They have been tranqed by rifles fired from within the entrance building.